All Episodes

 Heartless.

-Oh, heartlessness and it's not compassionate.
+Oh, heartlessness, and it's not compassionate.

-And so well, this isn't immigration.
+Well, this isn't immigration.

 This is a job quest.

-There is there is so little assimilation going on.
+There is so little assimilation going on.

-I was I was out of LA.
+A friend of mine, I was out of L.A.

 I was out at a well-known golf club, and I played around with the pro at the guy who was from Minnesota.